-Because of this potential, truck drivers and truck owners in the state must follow a series of laws and rules related to safe operation of the truck.
+Truck drivers and truck owners in any state must follow a series of federal and state laws related to the safe operation of a commercial vehicle.
 Should the driver or owner be found in violation of any of these rules after causing a crash with injuries to other people, those parties could be found negligent in a personal injury lawsuit.

 - Hospital bills

 - Wages lost during your recovery period

 - Estimated wages that you will lose in the future because you cannot work as you did before the crash